ParaMilitary 2 G-10 Plain Edge

 ParaMilitary 2 G-10 Plain Edge Spyderco Knife

 What’s not to love about this phenomenal blade?
 Born in the United States and equipped to handle every situation you can throw at it, the G-10 model has a killer grip position for maximum stability during use, and promises to relinquish your fatigue while using it.
 This knife isn’t for the faint of heart—this cuts through numerous materials, and includes Spyderco’s unique Pivot Bushing System, which makes the opening and closing of the blade seamless and safe.
 Carry it your way with the two-position clip, and be ready for anything, the Spyderco way.
 There is a reason it’s the best choice in out best Spyderco knives guide.
+Be sure to also check out our list of the best Karambit knives for more great items like this.

 - Weight0.8 ounces